will-wow/natural-language-commander/README.md

 });
 ```

+You can also add an utterance to an existing intent (if you're generating them from some learning
+algorithm or something) by calling `nlc.addUtterance('INTENT_NAME', 'New utterance');`

 Handling Commands
 -----------------
 Once your intents are set up, you can start handling commands from users.
 To do that, call